-As a result of the modern food environment and our busy lifestyle, it is difficult to resist the frequent call of tasty treats.
+As a result of the modern food environment and our busy lifestyle, it is difficult to resist the frequent call for tasty treats.
 Many eating occasions are being driven by hedonic desires rather than hunger signals and satiety cues.
 This has resulted in an increase in snacking and ubiquitous weight gain.

-With these trends in mind, let’s perform a more detailed examination of snacking through taking a look at trials that have assessed the effects of snacking on hunger and satiety, as well as energy intake at subsequent meals.
+With these trends in mind, let’s perform a more detailed examination of snacking by taking a look at trials that have assessed the effects of snacking on hunger and satiety, as well as energy intake at subsequent meals.

 The Pitfalls of Snacking

 Over the past several decades, we have grown accustomed to eating more frequently.
 This pattern has corresponded with an increase in overall energy intake and a subsequent rise in obesity.
 Other research has linked increased eating frequency and snacking with an increased risk for type 2 diabetes.
-Unsurprisingly, this finding could be explained by a higher BMI as a result of increased energy intake.
+Naturally, this finding could be explained by a higher BMI as a result of increased energy intake.

-To further examine this link, we can look at the results from more rigorous trials exploring the effect of a snack on subsequent energy consumption.
+To further uncover this link, we can look at the results from more rigorous trials exploring the effect of a snack on subsequent energy consumption.
 In one such study, they examined the effect of three different snacks varying in macronutrient composition on total energy intake at an ad libitum buffet dinner.